Beavers

 Do beavers cause damage to farmland and the wider countryside?

 Evidence from Europe shows that shows that beaver damage is, in the vast majority of cases, small-scale and localised.
 Beavers are not regarded as pests in Europe and where localised problems have occurred, there are a number of well-established methods in place.
 These include the removal of dams, the introduction of overflow piping, or the installation of fencing (as one does for deer and rabbits).
+These management methods may in some cases require a licence from Natural England.
+The Beaver Advice and Support Team provides farmers and landowners with support and advice - see contact details above.

 Do beavers pose a flooding threat?

 It is important to differentiate between the storage of water by beavers in river headwaters, and the impact of beavers on low lying land.
-In some places, culverts and drainage systems, some of which are critical to reducing flood risk, need to be kept clear of beaver debris
+In some places, culverts and drainage systems, some of which are critical to reducing flood risk, need to be kept clear of beaver debris.

 Do beavers eat fish?